 Damaraland is an ancient area of arid plains, deep chasms and dramatic red, rocky peaks, dominated by the huge Brandberg Mountain.
 With the Atlantic coast nearby, sea mists drift inland providing sustenance to various desert life forms and natural laws of food and water dictate the movement of the desert elephant.

 Where: Erongo Region

 Ideal for viewing: black rhino, desert elephant, springbok, white-tailed shrike, augur buzzard

 This luxury camp, lauded as one of the best in the country, stands on the north bank of the dry valley of the Huab River, which is arguably Namibia’s most pristine wilderness area.
 Activities focus on exploring the surrounding valley on guided drives and walks, when desert elephant are commonly sighted.

-This luxurious desert retreat is situated in the private Kulala Wilderness Reserve, bordering the Namib-Naukluft National Park and adjacent to the dunes of Sossusvlei.
-Each of the eleven thatched, climate-controlled kulalas has its own plunge pool and rooftop skybed for romantic stargazing.
+This luxurious desert retreat is situated in the private Kulala Wilderness Reserve, bordering the Namib Naukluft Park and adjacent to the towering dunes of Sossusvlei.
+Each of the 11 thatched, climate-controlled kulalas has its own plunge pool and rooftop skybed for romantic stargazing.

 Serra Cafema is perhaps the most remote camp in southern Africa, in the extreme north-west of Namibia – reachable only by light aircraft.
 Accommodation consists of eight fully-furnished Meru-style tents with a thatched roof, each set on spacious, elevated deck beside the river – a great place to relax.